 Palace broke their club record transfer fee to bring in the Belgian hitman from Liverpool in August 2016, and he ended his first campaign with 17 goals for the Eagles to his name.

 After two years trying to break into their first-team, he moved to Standard Liege and chipped in with three goals in nine appearances to help them win the championship in his first season.

 However the forward was sent on loan once again to Mechelen and later returned to Genk for the start of the 2011/12 season.
 It proved to be an inspired move as Benteke plundered 16 goals and nine assists from just 20 starts.

 He continued to take the division by storm and at the end of his first season in Birmingham he had amassed 19 Premier League goals, beating Dwight Yorke’s Villa record of 18 in a single season.

-Things began well for him on Merseyside as he notched on his Anfield debut against Bournemouth and then scored a wonderful acrobatic bicycle kick against Manchester United, but following the arrival of Jurgen Klopp he saw his first-team opportunities become limited.
+Things began well for him on Merseyside as he netted on his Anfield debut against Bournemouth and then scored a wonderful acrobatic bicycle kick against Manchester United, but following the arrival of Jurgen Klopp, he saw his first-team opportunities limited.

-After his big-money move to the Eagles, he made his debut in the EFL Cup second round tie against Blackpool in August 2016 and ended the campaign in style, finishing with 17 goals from 40 appearances to finish as Palace's top scorer.
+After his move to the Eagles, he made his debut in the EFL Cup second round tie against Blackpool in August 2016 and ended the campaign in style, finishing with 17 goals from 40 appearances to finish as Palace's top scorer.